nbrito/research/inception/README.md

 5. Which analysis method should be applied?
 * Choose and understand the analysis method that will be applied.

-## Inception Example
+### Inception
-For our example, the following answers have been found:
+For our example, taking the [apprentices](https://en.wikipedia.org/wiki/Newbie) through the wonders of  [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering), the following answers have been found:
 1. Has a vulnerability been chosen?
 * [MS08-078](https://docs.microsoft.com/en-us/security-updates/SecurityBulletins/2008/ms08-078) ([CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844)).
 2. Are there valuable information about the vulnerability?